CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 docker run -v $PWD:/data wdpbcdsphl/crypto_decon_db:1.0 kraken2 --help
 ```

-You can run Kraken2 on your samples with the following line:
+You can run Kraken2 on your samples with the following line, but will need to change a the files names:
+- `file_1.fastq` and `file_2.fastq` should be the name of your input sequence files.
+- `reportFile.txt` and `reportFile.kraken` should be names you choose and can be whatever you want, but keep the same extensions (i.e. `.txt` and `.kraken`).

 ```
 docker run -v $PWD:/data wdpbcdsphl/crypto_decon_db:1.0 kraken2 --use-names --report reportFile.txt --paired file_1.fastq file_2.fastq --output reportFile.kraken
 ```

-**Note you might need to add the flag `--privileged` after `-v` if you get an error regarding permissions being denied.** If you are certain that there are sequences in your fastq files, the error might look something like this.
+**Note you might need to add the flag `--privileged` after `-v` if you get an error regarding permissions being denied.** If you are certain that there are sequences in your fastq files (i.e. they aren't empty), the error might look something like this.

 ```
 Loading database information... done.